Venue: Conference Room A/B, Cumbria House, Botchergate, Carlisle. CA1 1RD

 This report informs members of new and updated items of significance to the Board (including relevant aspects of the Council’s Forward Plan and Key Decisions).

-This report was presented by the Senior Manager – Policy and Scrutiny.
+This report was presented by Helen Blake, Senior Manager – Policy and Scrutiny.

 The report provided the Communities and Place Scrutiny Advisory Board with an update on any issues and developments that had occurred since the last meeting of the Board on 16 March 2018, and on the Board’s current work programme.